hyperledger-archives/composer/packages/composer-website/jekylldocs/tutorials/queries.md

 ### Update your Access Control Rules (ACLs)

 The file `permissions.acl` defines the access control rules for the business network definition.
-Replace the entire contents of `permissions.acl` with the rule below.
+Replace the entire contents of `permissions.acl` with the rules below.

 ```
 /**